arno-di-loreto/apihandyman.io/_posts/2020-02-03-api-toolbox-jq-and-openapi-part-2.md

 jq: error: module not found: module-openapi

 jq: 1 compile error
-[apihandyman.io]$ jq -r -L jq-and-openapi 'include "module-openapi"; oas_operations[0].summary' part-2/demo-api-openapi.json
+[apihandyman.io]$ jq -r -L jq-and-openapi 'include "module-openapi"; oas_operations[0].summary' jq-and-openapi/demo-api-openapi.json
 List accounts

+{{site.codeblock_hidden_copy_separator}}

+jq -r 'include "module-openapi"; oas_operations[0].summary' demo-api-openapi.json
+cd ..
+jq -r 'include "module-openapi"; oas_operations[0].summary' jq-and-openapi/demo-api-openapi.json
+jq -r -L jq-and-openapi 'include "module-openapi"; oas_operations[0].summary' jq-and-openapi/demo-api-openapi.json

 {% endcode %}

 If there are modules that you use extensively, it would be interesting to put them in a `~/.jq` folder.
 Therefore, no longer need for the `-L` argument as shown below.
 JQ looks for the modules mentioned in `include` directives in this folder automatically.